- Holidays and Celebrations»

-In Singapore and Malaysia, we call this "steamboat," but it is very much the same in concept as the versions in China.
-Families gather around a big pot of steaming broth. and each member cooks his own share by dipping ingredients like fish, vegetables and meat into the broth.
-(The broth varies a lot; from chicken stock to seafood soup to fiery hot concoctions) A classic dish for Reunion Dinner on Chinese New Year's Eve, this is also essentially a winter dish, since Chinese New Year's Eve is always freezing cold in China.
-Which makes it somewhat unsuitable for tropical regions.
-No worries, air conditioning addresses any climate concerns during hot pot celebrations.
+In Singapore and Malaysia, this is known as "Steamboat," and it is very much the same in concept as the versions in China.
+Families gather around a big pot of steaming broth, and each member cooks his own share by dipping ingredients like fish, vegetables or meat into the broth.
+(The broth varies a lot; from chicken stock to seafood soup, to fiery hot concoctions) A classic dish for Reunion Dinner on Chinese New Year's Eve, this is also essentially a winter dish, as Chinese New Year's Eve is always freezing cold in China.
+This makes Steamboat somewhat unsuitable for tropical regions.
+However, this is not an issue that modern air conditioning cannot address.

 2. Mandarins 桔子 (Ju Zi)

 Mandarins are traditional gifts during Chinese New Year as they symbolise prosperity.
 Foremost among the many reasons behind this belief is that the right half of the Chinese character for the fruit is also the character for good fortune.
 At the same time, most Chinese dialect pronunciations for mandarins is similar to that for luck.
 Lastly, mandarins strongly resemble gold and are pleasing to smell.
 The eating and exchange of them thus doubly symbolise great wealth.